Blood Comparisons Study

 German study- Is the Curly horse hypoallergenic click title for articles and study results

 Curly Gene Study

 In Sept 2010, ICHO refunded new work with Dr Cothran for a new complete gene scan of the Curlies DNA in hopes of locating the Curly hair gene.
-Once we get word on the results we will report them here.
-The new scan used a disk chip which gives more detailed information, so we are hopeful the gene maybe found.
-We will keep you posted.
 3/15/15 Update- Additional genetic study is underway for the ongoing hunt for the Curly coat gene/s.
 Much progress has been made but more genetic study is needed before we know the whole story about our Curly coat genes and what makes our Curly horses curly!
-3/5/16 Update- Our next group of test horses is under way to find more genetic information about Curly gene/s.
+3/5/16 Update- Our next group of test horses is under way to find the Curly gene/s of the Curly Jim gaited line.
 Stay tuned for more info as it is becomes available.

 Curly Fiber Studies

 Below are the 2006 Lab results.
 The first report is fiber diameter and the second report gives more detail including curvature measurements.
 We learned there is quite a wide range of fiber diameter and curvature measurements.
 The best spinning quality Curlies fall in the 30's range and second best in the 40's range.
 The fiber studies were conducted by Bunny Reveglia with donations of Curly hair fiber from many members.

 *Click here for: Fiber Study Scans of horse hairs

 (photos of actual horse hairs, most likely the most intensive photographic study of Curlies and other horse hair of all types for curvature and fiber diameter)

 Curly Ancestral DNA Research

 If you would like to take part in the study please see details on our home page- http://ichocurlyhorses.org